-Further Disruption on the Horizon
+Further Disruption on the Horizon with RPA

-When Black Book’s 2019 CFO Survey was released in June, it confirmed what many already knew—healthcare finance will be further disrupted by the demands of growing consumerism and value-based care initiatives, and the CFO role will continue to expand and absorb as a true business partner at the strategic level.
+When Black Book’s 2019 CFO Survey was released, it confirmed what many already knew—healthcare finance will be further disrupted by the demands of growing consumerism and value-based care initiatives, and the CFO role will continue to expand and absorb as a true business partner at the strategic level.
 It’s more critical than ever to accelerate and automate the patient access process, as well as explore improvements in the revenue cycle management functions so that revenue is generated, processed, and collected seamlessly and accurately, freeing up leadership to focus on long-range tactical issues.